leosfont/github-dev-info-app/README.md

 - Guzzle PHP Client

 ### Features
-- Route "/save-local" to save user information locally.
+- Route "/salvar-local" to save user information locally.
+- Route "/buscar-local" to get user information locally.
 - Button on the user profile to save login on the backend.
 - The backend accesses the GitHub API using Guzzle and saves the result in a JSON file.